Perth, Western Australia

 Classics & Ancient History

 Applications are invited for a Don Boyer – Roman Archaeology Travel Scholarship.
 The Scholarship is up to $5,000 towards the cost of travel from Australia.
 In certain circumstances awardees may also benefit from coverage under the University’s corporate travel insurance policy.
 Current scholarships are funded by Mr. Don Boyer and by the Roman Archaeology Group.

-(1) All current enrolled students of the University of Western Australia who will have successfully completed at least one unit in Roman archaeology by the time of travel are eligible to apply.
+(1) All current enrolled students of the University of Western Australia who will have successfully completed at least one unit in Roman history or archaeology (CLAN2002, CLAN3006, CLAN3007, CLAN3008) by the time of travel are eligible to apply.

 (2) Preference may be given to senior students or to those who would not otherwise be able to participate or who are not eligible for support from other university sources.